Online entry site: herefordjuniornational.com

 Carcass information will be gathered on live steers during processing through the use of ultrasound technology.
 Steers will first compete in the visual show, with champions selected.
 Following the visual steer show, the top 10 steers in the carcass evaluation will be announced.

-State Group of Five – Five animals from one state, owned by three or more exhibitors and representing not more than two animals per exhibitor.
-Any combination of steers, heifers or bulls is acceptable.
+State Groups – Two divisions of any combination of steers, heifers or bulls is acceptable.
 There may be only one group per state.

 Junior Breeder Group of Three – Three animals bred by the same junior breeder as designated on the registration paper.
 No steers are allowed.